silos-sk/cse341-node/README.md

 - Server-side rendering and REST APIs
 - Secure authentication system in a web application
 - Deploy a full stack application to the web
-- Develop, document, and deploy a secure REST API that performs CRUD operations on a NoSQL database.
+- Develop, document, and deploy a secure REST API that performs CRUD operations on a NoSQL database
-- Effectively contribute to a team while learning independently.
+- Effectively contribute to a team while learning independently

 ## Course Goals
 - Working with teams
 - Self-learning
 - Node.js and MongoDB
-- Publishing Node APIs.
+- Publishing Node APIs
 - Multiple API projects